Common usages of JPROF are:

 To use cycles on thread as the metric use:

-java -Xrunjprof:generic,ptt_cycles classfile
+java -agentlib:jprof=generic,ptt_cycles classfile

 Additional options can be appended to this list by using the JPROFOPTS environment variable.
 This environment variable makes it easy to temporarily add options to JPROF without having to modify existing scripts.